ReactiveX/rxjs/docs_app/content/guide/observer.md

 };
 ```

-To use the Observer, provide it to the `subscribe` of an Observable:
+To use the Observer, provide it to the `subscribe` call of an Observable:

 ```ts
 observable.subscribe(observer);
 ```

-<span class="informal">Observers are just objects with three callbacks, one for each type of notification that an Observable may deliver.</span>
+<span class="informal">Observers are objects with three callbacks, one for each type of notification that an Observable may deliver.</span>

 Observers in RxJS may also be *partial*.
-If you don't provide one of the callbacks, the execution of the Observable will still happen normally, except some types of notifications will be ignored, because they don't have a corresponding callback in the Observer.
+If you don't provide one of the callbacks, the execution of the Observable will still happen normally.
+Be aware that some types of notifications will be ignored because they don't have a corresponding callback registered.

 The example below is an Observer without the `complete` callback: